andyrj/post-js/README.md

       return `${this.fullName}: ${this.counter}`;
     }
   },
-  { // actions: second param to store is the actions object, all keys are turned into actions...
+  { // actions: second param to store is the actions object, all keys will be either
+    //functions (allowing for async) or actions, they will all be bind(store), or action.context(store) automatically...
     updateData: action(function(firstName, lastName, count) {
       this.counter = count;
       this.first = firstName;